Reduced blood circulation and hypertension caused by cutaneous folds

 Local constriction

-Not only do these folds grow deeper all you life, they become permanent.
+Not only do these folds deepen throughout your life; they become permanent.

 They cut into everything beneath them, including blood vessels.

-When you do some movements, or even while you rest, the folds crush the vessels and their flow is diminished, even sometimes completely stopped.
+When you make certain movements or hold certain positions, even while you rest, the folds crush the vessels, reducing their flow or even stopping it completely.

 Large cutaneous folds cut the blood flow

-Large folds cut the flow of the flexible arteries and veins that pass beneath them.
+Large folds cut the flow in the flexible arteries and veins that pass beneath them.

 Circulatory problems caused by cutaneous folds